The Golden Retriever Husky mix is also known as the “Goberian”.

 The Goberian is a mix of two popular breeds: the Golden Retriever and the Siberian Husky.

-While the exact origin of this mix is unclear, we can look at the history of each parent breed for more information.
+The exact origin of this mix is unclear.
+But, we can look at the history of each parent breed for more information.

 Origins of the Siberian Husky

 The Siberian Husky can be traced back to Northeastern Asia.
-More specifically, an ancient tribe that was known as the Chukchi.
+More specifically, the ancient Chukchi tribe.

-The Chukchi tribe was semi-nomadic and bred the ancestors of the modern Husky for endurance sled hauling.
+The Chukchi tribe was semi-nomadic.
+They bred the ancestors of the modern Husky for endurance sled hauling.

 In addition, Huskies were prized for their ability to withstand sub-zero temperatures, thanks to their thick coats.